 The Directors acknowledged their responsibility for preparing consolidated financial statements for each financial period which give a true and fair view of the state of affairs of the Group and its results and cash flows for the relevant financial period.
-In preparing the consolidated financial statements for the Year 2012, the Directors ensured that the consolidated financial statements have been prepared in accordance with statutory requirements and applicable accounting standards and have applied them consistently; made judgments and estimates that are prudent, fair and reasonable; and have prepared the consolidated financial statements on a going concern basis.
+In preparing the consolidated financial statements for the Year 2013, the Directors ensured that the consolidated financial statements have been prepared in accordance with statutory requirements and applicable accounting standards and have applied them consistently; made judgments and estimates that are prudent, fair and reasonable; and have prepared the consolidated financial statements on a going concern basis.
 The Directors are also responsible for the timely publication of the consolidated financial statements of the Group.

-However, due to the Unresolved Issues, there has been a delay in publishing the Outstanding Financial Results.
+However, due to the Unresolved Issues, there has been a delay in publishing the interim/annual results and reports for the Years 2012 and 2013.